JimWu666/job-portal-project/README.md

 # Project Overview
    This is a job search platform, that helps recruiters post job and manage, job seekers to search for job and save or apply job, I was mainly responsible for back-end API development and business logic processing.

+# Operation screen
+   You can go to folder name operation picture to see some actual operation sreen

 # Requirements
   ## Recruiter
   * Post new job